 Companion Guide

+This resource provides guidance on how to complete the financial report template as part of an Ultimate Recipient’s (UR) quarterly report.
 NOTE: All expenses claimed must directly support the project.
 Expenses related to organizational costs may not be considered eligible (see Indirect Costs).

 Direct Labour (Salaries and Wages)